CFL 2019: Justice Morgan scores late winner to send East Bengal packing | Goal.com

 After the resumption of play, it was George Telegraph who got the first sight at goal in the 50th minute when Rajib Shaw’s long-ranger had beaten Dagar but bounced off the crossbar.

 Immediately, after this Menendez made a double change to shake things up in the attacking third by bringing on Pintu Mahata and PC Rohlupuia.
-Brandon Vanlalremdika followed them soon as the former Real Madrid Castilla coach looked desperate to draw first blood.
+Brandon Vanlalremdika followed them soon on the pitch as the former Real Madrid Castilla coach looked desperate to draw first blood.

-Late into injury time, Justice Morgan stunned a packed East Bengal stadium when he found the net with a grounded left-footer.
-Substitute Arun Suresh managed to slip the ball through East Bengal’s defence for the Nigerian who kept his calm and slotted the ball beyond the reach of Dagar.
+When the match seemed destined to end on level terms, Justice Morgan stunned a packed East Bengal stadium when he found the net with a grounded left-footer in the 93rd minute.
+Substitute Arun Suresh managed to slip the ball through East Bengal’s defence for the Nigerian who kept his calm and slotted the ball beyond the reach of Dagar into the bottom right corner.

 With this win, George Telegraph move to the top of the table after picking up their third straight win in CFL.
 Whereas, East Bengal will return to action on August 14, against Bengaluru FC in the Durand Cup.